 Freewheeling, independent-spirited INFPs don’t just want any job.
-They want to do something they care deeply about.
-They want a career that ignites their passion, expresses their values and contributes something good to the world.
-And they want to do it on their own terms.
+If you've scored as INFP on a personality test, you know that you want to do something you care deeply about.
+You want a career that ignites your passion, expresses your values and contributes something good to the world.
+And you want to do it all on your own terms.

 Starting the list off is psychology, a profession that plays to the INFP's strengths.
 Psychologists must be skilled at reading between the lines (an N trait), able to spot inconsistencies in themselves and others (an F trait) and adept at responding to whatever happens in a situation (a P trait).
 Emotional problems are putty in the INFP’s hands.